 - Corpses can be butchered (command c) into edible chunks of raw flesh.
-This process takes 5 turns, during which time enemies may attack you, though you'll be asked if you want to stop butchering when an enemy is spotted.
-Any butchering progress you made toward the 5 turns before your cancellation will remain.
+This process takes 2 turns, during which time enemies may attack you, though you'll be asked if you want to stop butchering when an enemy is spotted.
+Any butchering progress you made toward the 2 turns before your cancellation will remain.
 Characters do not need any specialized equipment for this, as they are assumed to carry a boot knife for this purpose.
-You will only be unable to butcher a corpse when in Fungus Form or Wisp Form.

 - Corpses and skeletons can be reanimated into undead servants through Necromancy or the invocations of Yredelemnul.
-Various other necromantic spells also use corpses as raw material.
+Various other necromantic spells also use corpses as raw material, such as Corpse Rot or Simulacrum.
 Notably, the spell Animate Skeleton not only works on whole corpses (if they're a species with a skeleton), but leaves the meat behind.

-- Followers of Fedhas Madash may pray to sprout toadstools from all corpses in their line of sight (leaving behind skeletons), which grants piety for "contributing to the ecosystem".
+- Fedhas Madash appreciates it when corpses are left to naturally rot away.
+Followers may use their Fungal Bloom ability to sprout toadstools from all corpses in their line of sight (leaving behind skeletons), which grants piety for "contributing to the ecosystem".
 Advanced Fedhas worshipers can upgrade these toadstools into useful servants.
 They may also use the corpses to create giant spores.

 Unlike treasure, corpses are never generated randomly on the Dungeon floor.
 Thus, finding a corpse that you didn't kill may indicate the presence of a trap or certain vaults.
-The corpse of any unique monster you kill will retain the name.
-Butchering it will only create generic chunks, but any hides produced will retain the name of the unique.
-These named hides will not have any special powers, however.
+The corpse of any unique monster you kill will retain the name, though butchering it will only create generic chunks.

 Types of Meat

 Butchery is the most common use for corpses, but not all creatures are equally edible to every species.
 For example, trolls and kobolds enjoy meat enough that they can eat raw flesh until they're completely stuffed, while spriggans can't consume flesh at all.
-Furthermore, not all monsters leave clean meat.
-Some produce chunks that are poisonous, mutagenic, or so vile that they are only fit for ghouls.
+Many monsters do not leave corpses at all, and of those that do, not every creature has clean meat.

 The "Meat" rating on a monster's page indicates what kind of corpse it leaves: